WPManageNinja/fluent-boards-dev-doc/src/rest-api/authentication.md

 Your API user account needs these minimum permissions:
 - **WordPress Administrator role**: Full access to all endpoints
-- **FluentBoards Administrator**: Access to FluentBoards-specific endpoints
+- **Appropriate capabilities**: Required for the specific operations you're performing
-- **Manage Options capability**: Required for administrative operations
+- **FluentBoards access**: User must have access to FluentBoards features

 ## Security Best Practices